pratik7368patil/SmartRobot/README.md

-# Django_login
+# Automation Using Django (SmartRobot)
-Here is the basic authentication system using Django
+Bus automation on redbus using Django and voice recognition with NLP's information extraction